dusancv22/youtube-transcriber/PLANNING.md

 - Reject invalid or non-YouTube URLs with clear error messages

 ### Content Restrictions
-- Only publicly available YouTube videos
+- Only publicly available YouTube videos with existing transcripts
 - Respects YouTube's transcript availability (no forced generation)
 - No support for age-restricted or private videos
+- Batch processing continues on individual failures

 ## Integration Points